xawos/telepam/README.md

 # TelePAM

-> This is now DEPRECATED, as it was based on the excellent work of [Visheng](https://github.com/vysheng/tg)
+> Based on [Visheng](https://github.com/vysheng/tg)'s work

-TelePAM is a little unicorn that sent you messages when someone opened a new session in your Linux machine through PAM's pam_exec.
+TelePAM is a little unicorn that sends you messages when someone opens a new session in your Linux machine through PAM's pam_exec.

 The idea started while playing with PAM for reasons that i do not recall.